NextronSystems/thor-manual/scanning/excludes.rst

 False Positives
 ^^^^^^^^^^^^^^^

-The false positive filters work like the directory/file excludes.
-A regular expression is applied to the **full** event, excluding the event header (e.g. ``Sep 14 12:07:07 some-hostname/192.168.0.20``).
+False positive filters work similarly to directory and file exclusions.
+A regular expression is applied to the **full** event, excluding the event header, for example
+``Sep 14 12:07:07 some-hostname/192.168.0.20``.

-E.g. if you want to Exclude all messages that contain the string ``Trojan_Buzus_dev`` you just add this string to the ``false_positive_filters.cfg`` file.
-The file works with regular expressions so you could also define something like ``chinese_(charcode|keyboard)``.
+For example, if you want to exclude all messages that contain the string ``Trojan_Buzus_dev``, add this string to the ``false_positive_filters.cfg`` file.
+Because the file uses regular expressions, you can also define patterns such as ``chinese_(charcode|keyboard)``.

 Filter Verification
 ^^^^^^^^^^^^^^^^^^^

-If you are unsure about the filters you just set, we recommend a test run on a certain directory that matches the criteria.
+If you are unsure whether the configured filters behave as expected, we recommend a short test run on a directory that matches the criteria.

-You can start a short test run on a certain directory with:
+You can start such a test run with:

 .. code-block:: doscon